Orbicular granite: South Africa

 In the Namaqualand, South Africa, just west of the small town of Concordia, there is a rare occurrence of orbicular granite.
 The outcrop, known as Orbicule Hill or "wonderkoppie" (as it is locally known), is a provincial heritage site and one of just two known occurrences in South Africa.
 Another occurrence is on the farm Nigramoep just north west of Nababeep.
-This location has unfortunately been impacted by blasting for copper mining and has not been rehabilitated.
-When cut and polished, the granite has a very attractive pinkish colour with lighter and darker shades of grey oval shaped or orbicular inclusions.
+This location has been impacted by blasting for copper mining and has not been rehabilitated.
+When cut and polished, the granite has a pinkish colour with lighter and darker shades of grey oval shaped or orbicular inclusions.
 Orbiculite has been used to make jewellery and other decorative items in the past, but due to its rarity in South Africa, it is not commercially exploited and has become more a curiosity due to it being considered something of an enigma in geology.
 The geology of the surrounding area can be described as gneissic and granitic and is better known for its once rich copper deposits.
 The rocks of this region form part of the mid Proterozoic Eon and formed approximately one billion years ago.